KazKobara/plot-openssl-speed/README.md

 > * The option '`-s 1`' is to set the measuring time to 1 second to speed up and grab the rough trend.
 Remove it for accurate measurements.
 > * The following graphs are obtained without '`-s 1`'.
-> * The script ignores '`-s 1`' against LibreSSL since its `openssl speed` does not support `-seconds` option and causes an error at least at 2.8.3.
+> * The script ignores '`-s 1`' against LibreSSL since its `openssl speed` does not support `-seconds` option and causes an error at least up to 4.10.0.

 The measurement results (graph files `*.png` and their data files `*.dat`) are stored in the directories displayed at the end of the output message as follows: